Pacidus/strange-years/strange_years.md

 >
 > — *Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark*

+To all those seemingly insignificant discussions that weave through our lives, to the friends who engage with them, and to those who admit their ignorance.
+Thank you to all of you who contributed to this work, from the first moment to the long years when it gathered dust in the corners of our minds.

+To the countless curious minds that this work has intrigued, offering their insights, questions, or simply their presence—thank you.
+To the associations that brought us together, to the Discord conversations that broke our isolation, and to the games that united us.
+A special thanks to the association whose name resonates in so many ways within this work:
+**CurieOsity**, whose name intriguingly fits so well with the spirit of this paper.

+Finally, thank you Guillaume Beaujard, whose curiosity and questions have inspired so many minds.
+Your first question, which started it all, along with your enthusiasm, incisive insights, and kindness, have been invaluable to this project.

 ## Brief overview of the dataset

 The Data contains the following entries: